Residual-Aided End-to-End Learning of Communication System without Known Channel: Simulation Results

 \subsection{BLER performance in the AWGN channel}

-Next, we compare the performance of the RA-GAN based training scheme, GAN based training scheme\cite{ye1}, the RL based training scheme\cite{hoydis4}, and the optimal training method in the AWGN channel.
+Next, we compare the performance of the RA-GAN based training scheme, GAN based training scheme\cite{ye1}, the RL based training scheme\cite{hoydis4}, and the optimal training method in the AWGN channel{\footnote{{There is no channel estimation module~\cite{dai2} to estimate the channel coefficient in E2E communication system.
+So, we verify the performance of the proposed RA-GAN based training scheme and other training schemes in the AWGN channel model and other channel models without known channel.}}}.
 The training parameters are the same as those in Subsection \ref{4a}.
 As mentioned in Section \ref{S3a}, the residual generator just needs to generate Gaussian output.
 This is simple to realize by scaling the standard Gaussian input $\bf z$.

-We test the BLER performance with a validation dataset including 100,000 random one-hot vectors.
-As shown in Fig. \ref{FIG.4}, we can observe that the BLER performance gap between the existing GAN based training scheme~\cite{ye1} and the optimal training scheme with known channel is large.
+{To compare the performance of different training schemes in larger $E_b/N_0$ scope as done in~\cite{hoydis1}, we test the BLER performance with a validation dataset including 100,000 random one-hot vectors from -7 dB to 13 dB.} As shown in Fig. \ref{FIG.4}, we can observe that the BLER performance gap between the existing GAN based training scheme~\cite{ye1} and the optimal training scheme with known channel is large.
 This large performance gap is caused by the gradient vanishing and overfitting problems when training GAN.
 On the contrary, the proposed RA-GAN based training scheme almost approaches the optimal training method.